 What is a High Protein Dog Food?

 Protein is (or at least should be) the foundation of your dog’s diet, but protein levels in the food can vary greatly depending on the formula.
-When you see a dog food labelled as high protein, what does that mean?
+When you see a dog food labeled as high protein, what does that mean?

 There is no set definition of what the protein content of high-protein dog food is, but the average is above 30%.
-That protein can come from both plants and animal ingredients, though a high animal protein content in a food is generally best to ensure optimal protein and fat levels.
+That protein can come from both plant and animal ingredients, though a high animal protein content in a food is generally best to ensure optimal protein and fat levels.

-The other factor in high protein dog foods is that more protein means fewer carbs.
+The other factor in high-protein dog foods is that more protein means fewer carbs.
 When looking at the guaranteed analysis of your dog’s food, you won’t see a carb count.

-You can roughly estimate the carb content of the food by adding up the percentages of protein, fat, fibre, and moisture.
+You can roughly estimate the carb content of the food by adding up the percentages of protein, fat, fiber, and moisture.
 What’s left is predominantly carbohydrates.
 So, in addition to being high protein, these diets are often low carb.

 Benefits of High Protein Dog Food